harbanery/peworld-hirejob-app/README.md

 ## Usage

-This website is built from this [Figma template](https://www.figma.com/design/ZhfxykSA0qzko0PMs9aPOp/HireJob?node-id=67-0&t=l9ZG0nyceo9PbVaE-0) using [Vite + React](https://vitejs.dev/) with JavaScript, and the API management is done through the [Axios](https://axios-http.com/) library.
+This website is built using [Vite + React](https://vitejs.dev/) with JavaScript, and the API management is done through the [Axios](https://axios-http.com/) library.
 Additionally, I use the [React Dom Routes](https://reactrouter.com/en/main) library for navigating between pages, along with [Tailwind](https://tailwindcss.com/) as the CSS Framework.
 For state management, I utilize [React Redux](https://redux.js.org/) with [redux-persist](https://github.com/rt2zz/redux-persist) for persisting state across sessions, and [redux-thunk](https://github.com/reduxjs/redux-thunk) for handling asynchronous actions.
 [React-slick](https://react-slick.neostack.com/) is used for the carousel component.

 To maintain code quality and consistency, I employ ESLint, which helps identify and report patterns in JavaScript code, ensuring a clean and maintainable codebase.